bekk/bekk-christmas/post/kotlin/wip-functional-interfaces.md

 doStuff(suffixFn)
 ```

-One thing we can see from the example is that we need to invoke the function we defined in our interface, e.g `suffixFn.exlciam`.
+One thing we can see from the example is that we need to invoke the function we defined in our interface, e.g `suffixFn.excliam`.
 A neat trick to get around this is to use the [invoke operator](https://kotlinlang.org/docs/reference/operator-overloading.html#invoke).

 ```kotlin
 fun interface Prefix {